“Every experience in your life is being orchestrated to teach you something you need to know to move forward.” – Brian Tracy

 What is RPL?

-Recognition of Prior Learning (RPL) is a method that acknowledges skills acquired through formal, informal or non-formal learning.
+Recognition of Prior Learning is a method that acknowledges skills acquired through formal, informal or non-formal learning.
 Learners who receive RPL will earn their qualification without the need to re-learn what they’ve already learnt.

 Though the policies remain the same, each training provider will have their own RPL process.
-The AQF’s policy states that training providers must provide a transparent and accessible process that considers every learner fairly.
+The AQF’s policy states that RPL providers must provide a transparent and accessible process that considers every learner fairly.
 A self-assessment form will be required that details all relevant work experience and qualifications completed.
 This can be completed online, with all supporting documents being uploaded and submitted to the RPL assessor.

 A typical RPL process for training providers includes the following stages:

-Assessment methods should allow for reasonable adjustments to be made that consider the literacy level, cultural background and experience of the learner, and should not be used to evaluate skills such as literacy, except when they are essential to the learning outcomes of the qualification.
+RPL assessment methods should allow for reasonable adjustments to be made that consider the literacy level, cultural background and experience of the learner, and should not be used to evaluate skills such as literacy, except when they are essential to the learning outcomes of the qualification.

+The results of the assessment process should be recorded for future reference.
 While the AQF does provide guidance regarding the credit given for RPL, the final decision will be negotiated between the learner and the training provider.
 It is also important to note that all formal qualifications must be relevant to the course being applied for.

 Communicating your RPL application process and making it as clear and straightforward as possible may be enough to set your RTO ahead of the rest.